mervick/rhythmbox-telegram/README.md

 ### Authenticate

-After obtaining the API ID, in the plugin settings, input the received API ID and API key, along with your Telegram user's phone number.
+After obtaining the API ID, in the plugin settings, input the received `api_id` and `api_hash`, along with your Telegram user's phone number.
 Then, press the 'Connect' button.
 Telegram will send you a code for authorization to any connected Telegram app.

 ### Adding your music to Rhythmbox